A picture containing logo

 Conferences, Symposia, Workshops Organized (1990–2023)

 1. Co-convenor (with Simone Lässig and Swen Steinburg, German Historical Institute, Washington, D.C.), “Work, Class, and Social Democracy in the Global Age of August Bebel (1840-1913),” at the Munk School for Global Affairs and Public Policy, University of Toronto, 25-27 May 2023.
 Official Partners: the Friedrich Ebert Foundation, Bonn, and the Institute for Social Movements, Ruhr-University, Bochum.
 Also supported by the DAAD / University of Toronto Joint Initiative in German and European Studies, the Office of the Vice-President, Research, and the Jackman Humanities Institute, at the University of Toronto; and the Social Sciences and Humanities Research Council of Canada.
 Program here.
-Keynote here.
-Conference proceedings (selection) forthcoming as European and Global Perspectives on Social Democracy and State Violence, special issue of the Bulletin of the German Historical Institute, Washington, DC, Issue 74, Fall 2024, co-edited by Simone Lässig, James Retallack, and Swen Steinberg.
+Conference report by Steven McClellan here.
+Conference proceedings (selection) published as “Forum: European and Global Perspectives on Social Democracy and State Violence,” German Historical Institute Bulletin, Issue 74, Fall 2024, co-edited by Simone Lässig, James Retallack, and Swen Steinberg.
+In press.

 2. Convener, “Challenges of Writing Biography Today: A Workshop,” with contributions from Simone Lässig (Washington DC), Volker R. Berghahn (Columbia), David Wilson (Toronto), and James Retallack.
 Sponsored by the DAAD / University of Toronto Joint Initiative in German and European Studies, the Centre for European, Russian, and Eurasian Studies, and the Department of History.
 Munk School of Global Affairs, University of Toronto, 5 May 2016.